Just the Facts

 Enrollment: 1,850 (51% female, 49% male)

-Diversity: Students hail from 46 states and 45 countries; 29% of the student body consists of U.S. students of color or international citizens.
+Diversity: Students hail from 49 states and 49 countries; 29% of the student body consists of U.S. students of color and 7% are international citizens.

 Residential Life: 100% of students live in 26 residence halls.

-Hamilton is need-blind in its admission decisions and meets the full demonstrated financial need of every student it accepts.
+Hamilton does not consider a student’s financial circumstances in its admission decisions (i.e., need-blind admission) and meets the full demonstrated financial need of every student it accepts.

 Percent of Students on Financial Aid: approximately 50%